Our Best Hot Drink Recipes for Cold-Weather Adventures

 Sometimes a cup of herbal tea is all you need.

 This lemon-ginger tea is great when you need a boost but don’t want the caffeine.
-It’s also awesome if you’ve got a cold.

 At camp:

-Take out the teabag, and add ½ teaspoon powdered ginger
+• Take out the teabag, and add ½ teaspoon powdered ginger.

-Add a bit of maple sugar, honey, or sugar to taste
+• Add a bit of maple sugar, honey, or sugar to taste.

 Hot Campfire Drinks for Kids and Adults